Forked cross: Distribution

 The forked cross in the church of St. Mary's in the Capitol in Cologne was thought for a long time to be the oldest forked crucifix.
 Restoration work revealed, however, that it was not the original prototype for all forked crosses, but that this crucifix may have been the catalyst for the popularization of this type of cross in the Rhineland.

 The cross at St. Mary's in the Capitol was carved in the 14th century (before 1312).
 Restoration work in recent years revealed much of the late medieval, second painting (Zweitfassung).
 Small sections of the exposed, first painting revealed astonishing similarities with the original coat of paint of the Bocholt Cross, once again visible since 1967, which used the Cologne Cross as a prototype, even though different sculptors were employed.

 The crucifixus dolorosus from St. Mary's in the Capitol bears very little similarity with the style of the Rhenish and Cologne sculptors of its time; it appears to be a singular work of outstanding quality.
 It is therefore questionable whether this forked cross was created by a Cologne wood carver.
 Even the other sculptures of this type in Germany appear to be by "foreign" craftsmen when compared with the local art of their particular region.
 They only had a limited, local following.
 On the other hand, artistic links to crosses in other countries can be recognised.
 Especially clear is an Italian influence.
 Thus it is possible that the original forked crosses are imported pieces, or that they were carved by itinerant craftsmen, which may explain why local walnut wood was used for the crucifix of St. Mary's in the Capitol.

 Another early example of these mystic crucifixes, besides the one in St. Mary's in the Capitol, is that in St. Severin's Church in Cologne.
 Other, later crosses exist in Haltern, Bocholt, Borken and in St. Lambert's, Coesfeld.
 The crucifixes in St. Simon and St. Jude's in Thorr (Bergheim county), St. John's in Lage/Rieste (Lower Saxony), the cross in St. Peter's Church, Merzig and the crucifix in the Roman Catholic parish church of St. John the Baptist in Kendenich (Hürth) also belong to this group.

 These sorts of crucifix are also found, albeit in much smaller numbers, in other European countries, not just in Italy, but also in Switzerland and in Upper Austria and in Spain.

 Heraldry

-In heraldry the forked cross is used as a charge whose arms extend, in the shape of a fork, towards the upper edge of the shield.
-If the cross touches the edges of the shield it is called a pall.
-Otherwise it is known as a shakefork.
+In heraldry, the pall is a charge that resembles a forked cross.
+Its diminutive is known as a shakefork.
+However, the pall is thought to derive from an ecclesiastical vestment, the pallium.